MicrosoftDocs/architecture-center/docs/solution-ideas/articles/devsecops-in-github-content.md

 - GitHub bills customers for GitHub Actions by the minute.
 In addition, the choice of operating system that hosts Actions jobs affects the per-minute consumption rate and per-minute cost.
 Wherever possible, choose Linux to host Actions.
 See [About billing for GitHub actions][About billing for GitHub actions].
 - Project managers on tight schedules might worry that adding security measures will delay development.
 Experience the opposite by saving time with these guidelines:
   - Shift testing left, closer to the source.
-Teams have fewer mistakes as a result.
+Teams will have fewer mistakes as a result.
   - Address issues during programming, rather than months down the line in production.
 That way, developers don't need to refresh their knowledge of the code.
 - GitHub Security features vary based on an organization's licensing, and whether a repository's visibility is public or private.
 See [Plans for all developers][GitHub pricing].